Generating Retirement Income

-- Bucket #1 – we intend to keep at least one years’ worth of basic living expenses in cash savings.
+- Bucket #1 – we intend to keep about one years’ worth of basic living expenses in cash savings.
 That is likely somewhere up to $50,000.

-- Cash from a couple of low-cost, diversified, U.S. equity or dividend ETFs that pay distributions.
+- Income/cashflow from a couple of low-cost, diversified, U.S. equity ETFs.
 One example of that is U.S. ETF VTI.
-(We will spend the distributions generated by our ETFs each month or quarter, and eventually draw-down the capital – likely our RRSP first.)
+(We will spend the distributions generated by VTI and eventually draw-down the capital inside our RRSP over time.)

 This is contrarian thinking since as you age, most gurus have long written about putting most of your assets into bonds as you get older.